cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 * 1.16
 * 1.15

+The following PostgreSQL versions are tested:

+* PostgreSQL 12
+* PostgreSQL 11
+* PostgreSQL 10

-For each tested version of Kubernetes, a Kubernetes cluster is created using [kind](https://kind.sigs.k8s.io/), and the following suite of E2E tests are performed on that cluster:
+For each tested version of Kubernetes and PostgreSQL, a Kubernetes cluster is created using [kind](https://kind.sigs.k8s.io/), and the following suite of E2E tests are performed on that cluster:

 * Installation of the operator;
 * Creation of a `Cluster`;